mklemm/jaxb-format-plugin/README.md

 source-level annotations.

 ## Usage
+- Add a formatter class (see below) to the compile and runtime classpath of your application.
 - Add jaxb-format-plugin.jar to the classpath of the XJC.
 See below on examples about how to do that with Maven.
 - Enable extension processing in XJC by specifying the "-extension" command line option.
 See below for Maven example.
 - Enable jaxb-format-plugin by giving "-Xformat" on the XJC command line, followed optionally by one of the options explained below.
+- Specify the fully qualified name of the formatter class either with the "-formatter" command line option or in the XSD or binding-config file with the <formatter> binding customization on the global or complexType level.
 - Add "expression" binding customizations to complexType definitions in your XSD or separate binding customization file.
   Also, it is possible to override the global command-line settings with binding customizations, see [reference](#reference) below.